bronichern/percept_sim/README.md

 # A perceptual similarity space for speech based on self-supervised speech representations

-## Reproducing the tables:
+## Reproducing the tables (i.e., the analysis):
-To reproduce the tables, the analysis scripts are under "analysis_scripts".
+To reproduce the tables, the analysis scripts are under ["analysis_scripts"](https://github.com/bronichern/percept_sim/tree/main/analysis_scripts/).
 Note each subdirectory has it's corresponding readme file.
 The distance files are located under "distance_files".

 ## 1. Installation